 Bananas are a great pre-workout snack for myriad reasons.
 If you’re not too hungry, but feel you need a little boost of energy before getting in the pool, reach for the nearest Chiquita.
 Bananas are high in potassium, which will help you stay hydrated and keep electrolyte levels high.

 Here’s a good excuse for you to chow down on some ‘chips and dip’.
 Hummus, which is made from chickpeas, is excellent pre-workout fare because it’s high in fiber, which will keep you full, and it’s high protein content will help you recover.
-Have your hummus with a few baked pita chips, or try dipping some fresh carrot sticks in the delicious snack.
+Have your hummus with a few baked pita chips, or try dipping some fresh carrot sticks.

 What to Eat During a Workout